harrisoncramer/jump-tag/README.md

 ## Features

 This package does not provide any default mappings by default.
 You can call the functions directly or via mappings of your own.
-When hovering over a tag, you can call the following functions:
+When hovering over a tag or anything inside of a tag (like it's attributes) you can call the following functions:

 ```
 -- Jumps to the nearest parent